-Fetal blood sampling, or percutaneous umbilical blood sampling (PUBS), is a diagnostic test that takes blood directly from the umbilical cord during pregnancy.
-This test gives more detail to check for any possible fetal complications.
+Fetal blood sampling, also known as percutaneous umbilical blood sampling (PUBS) or cordocentesis, is a procedure that involves taking blood directly from the umbilical cord during pregnancy.

 Why is fetal blood sampling done?